 The Stetson Teacher-Scholar

-Stetson strives to attract outstanding faculty, deeply committed to our disciplines as means of enhancing understanding of the human condition and the world.
+Stetson strives to attract outstanding faculty, deeply committed to our disciplines to enhance understanding of the human condition and the world.
 As teachers, scholars, and mentors, we model the scholarly practices and intellectual values we seek to impart to students.
-In those roles, faculty take joy in the process of inquiry and in sharing our knowledge with others.
-As active members of the academy, Stetson faculty participate in (inter)disciplinary scholarship and creative practice that keep us current and enlarge the intellectual and practical opportunities available to students.
+In those roles, faculty enjoy the inquiry process and sharing our knowledge with others.
+As active academy members, Stetson faculty participate in (inter)disciplinary scholarship and creative practice that keeps us current and enlarges students' intellectual and practical opportunities.

-Although classrooms, laboratories, and studios are the primary focal points of intellectual community at Stetson, scholarly inquiry extends beyond these environments.
+Although classrooms, laboratories, and studios are the primary focal points of the intellectual community at Stetson, scholarly inquiry extends beyond these environments.
 As teacher-scholars, the faculty are committed to improving the content and pedagogy of our teaching.
-By developing classroom environments in which all persons are respected and informed engagement is valued, faculty challenge students to develop the skills necessary to understand complex problems and begin to address them.
+By developing classroom environments where all persons are respected and informed engagement is valued, faculty challenge students to develop the skills necessary to understand complex problems and begin addressing them.
 Simply stated, the classroom is where education begins.
-Faculty also model for students the practice of an engaged learning that extends beyond the classroom, and those endeavors take many distinctive disciplinary forms.
+Faculty also model for students the practice of engaged learning that extends beyond the classroom, and those endeavors take many distinctive disciplinary forms.

 We value distinctly different types of scholarly activities, both within and between disciplines.
 However, across all disciplines, recognized scholarly work shares some common features:

-- It results in a product shared with others: a presentation, exhibition, or performance that expands knowledge, skills, or understanding.
+- It results in a shared product: a presentation, exhibition, or performance that expands knowledge, skills, or understanding.

 - It reaches beyond the institution, often garnering national or international recognition.

-- It develops and/or expands the expertise of the faculty member and lifts the faculty member's standing within the institution and the professional community.
+- It develops and/or expands the faculty member's expertise and lifts the faculty member's standing within the institution and the professional community.

-- It is reviewed by appropriately qualified experts outside the institution.
+- Appropriately qualified experts outside the institution review it.

-Stetson University is a rich intellectual community committed to providing a dynamic and challenging curriculum that emphasizes learning across the disciplines and encourages students to put knowledge into practice.
+Stetson University is a rich intellectual community committed to providing a dynamic and challenging curriculum that emphasizes learning across disciplines and encourages students to put knowledge into practice.
 Faculty model a life of learning through our engagement with students and our scholarly accomplishments.
-As a part of a vibrant academic community, we share with our students the joy of mental, physical, and spiritual transformation, guiding them to become informed and caring citizens of the global community.
+As part of a vibrant academic community, we share with our students the joy of mental, physical, and spiritual transformation, guiding them to become informed and caring global community citizens.

-This statement is influenced by and at points draws explicitly the similar statements produced at Elon University (http://www.elon.edu/e-web/academics/teacsch.xhtml) and Washington and Lee University.
-The Stetson Tenure & Promotion Policy (https://www.stetson.edu/administration/provost/media/t&P/tenure-and-promotion-policy.pdf) articulates our sense of the specific forms of scholarly/creative work and its attendant products.
+This statement is influenced by and, at points, draws explicitly the similar statements produced at Elon University and Washington and Lee University.
+The Stetson Tenure & Promotion Policy articulates our sense of the specific forms of scholarly/creative work and its attendant products.

 Per our peer institutions.
-See the available resources, opportunities and goals, for example, at websites Elon and Puget Sound, among others.
+See the available resources, opportunities and goals, for example, at the websites Elon and Puget Sound.